-Beautification contests
+Beautification projects

 Through Beautification Projects, garden clubs and regions share their knowledge and love for gardens and plants with their community.
-The OAGC encourages these projects as ways to enhance the aesthetics of the community and the state of Ohio.
+The OAGC encourages these projects as ways to enhance the aesthetics of the community and state of Ohio.

-Getting Started
+Getting started

-Judging
+Notes on Judging

 • The scoring committee will notify the club of the judging date.
 This should be within the month the club selected.

-• The state Nature & Conservation Chair will submit contest results to the OAGC president by March 15.
-The board will decide which projects will receive the following awards, which are paid through the Foundation.
+• The state Nature & Conservation chair will submit contest results to the OAGC president by March 15.
+The executive board will decide which projects will receive awards, which are paid through the Foundation.
+One temporary project will receive $250.
+Permanent project awards are: First place, $500; second place, $400; and third place, $300.
+Awards are announced at the annual OAGC convention.

 First Place, permanent project